Zesor/Le-Monde3.0/README.md

 To resolve this issue, we asked the Starton team.
 They helped us by giving us advices.

-We finally choosed to make the lector pay for each article they read, the publisher choose the amount that the lector has to pay, and he is rewarded from it with our token : STVM, deployed with the starton API.
+We finally choosed to make the lector pay for each article they read, the publisher choose the amount that the lector has to pay, and he is rewarded from it with our token in BNB Chain ecosystem : STVM, deployed with the starton API.
 Our platform takes a __commission__ on this. :moneybag:

 If the lector has a favorite journalists or media, he can subscribe to them, they fix the amount to subscribe to their publication/articles.

 :arrow_up: All of what we seen previoulsy is the v1 of our web App.
-For v2 we would like to put decentralized id's, distributed database.
-We would like also to add an important feature: possibility to buy our token via sepa bank transfer.
+For v2 we would like to use DID's (decentralized identity), distributed database (orbit-db).
+We would like also to add an important feature: possibility to buy our token via sepa bank transfer and adapt our buisness model.

-We would like to host our front end on IPFS, and UCAN for v3.
+We would like to host our front end on IPFS, and use UCAN (UCAN stands for User Controlled Authorization Networks, and it's fundamentally about changing the relationship between users and service providers in a way that empowers the end-user.)for v3.

 Our solution is fully __decentralized__, we do not collect users data.
 Neither the blockchain :chains:, the smart contract :spiral_notepad: or the wallet :mailbox_closed: are stored, treated or analized by our back end.